Logo

 ETH staking is relatively consistent month-over-month.
 But the APY can still fluctuate from changes in total ETH staked and network activity.

-For example, according to Token Unlock, ETH staking annualized rate of return reached as high as 8.6% in May 2023:
+For example, ETH staking annualized rate of return was as high as 8+% in May 2023, but currently is closer to 2.7-3% at the time of writing.

 On the other hand, APYs from lending and liquidity provision depend more on market demand for ETH.
 That means they’re more sensitive to changes in borrowing and trading activity, especially during market highs and lows.
 So they typically vary more than staking APYs and can offer higher peaks and greater risks.